-- The Growing MKE Plan is an amendment to the Citywide Policy Plan.
-Adoption of this Plan is Phase 1 of this project.
-The Growing MKE Plan will be presented to the Common Council for review and approval in the summer/fall of 2024. - The Growing MKE Plan makes recommendations to update the Zoning Code.
-Once the Growing MKE Plan is adopted by the Milwaukee Common Council, City staff will begin Phase 2 of the project to draft proposed updates to the Zoning Code to implement the recommendations in the Growing MKE Plan.
-This is anticipated to occur during 2025. - Any proposed Zoning Code updates will need to be reviewed and adopted by the City of Milwaukee's Common Council (including public review and a public hearing) before going into effect.
-No updates to the zoning map or the zoning of individual properties are being proposed at this time (for example, changing residential districts to commercial districts).
-Zoning Code updates to implement Growing MKE recommendations may also occur in phases depending on priority and staff capacity. - Milwaukeeans are not likely to see significant immediate change after completion of the Growing MKE amendment Zoning Code.
+- Any proposed Zoning Code updates will need to be reviewed and adopted by the City of Milwaukee's Common Council (including public review and a public hearing) before going into effect.
+No updates to the zoning map or the zoning of individual properties are being proposed at this time.
+Zoning Code updates to implement the Housing Element recommendations may also occur in phases depending on priority and staff capacity. - Milwaukeeans are not likely to see significant immediate change after completion of the updates to Zoning Code.
 Gradually, over the next few years and decades, these changes should support development of wider variety of housing types throughout the city.